NathanDipakAmin/VRCollaborativeWorkspace/README.md

 # VRCollaborativeWorkspace

 SETUP GUIDE:
 This system is intended for two windows computers with their own Occulus Rift and Leap motion.
 The two computers will be networked over an ethernet cable.
-From this point on the two computes will be referred to as Computer 1 and Computer 2.
+From this point on the two computers will be referred to as Computer 1 and Computer 2.

 On Computer 2: